saikiranreddy201/web-crawler/README.md

 ## Usage

-1. provide the url of the website you want to crawl in the command
+1. Run the server.js file using the command below
 ```
-node run dev <url>
+npm run dev
 ```

-2. Run the web crawler:
+2. Then navigate to ```localhost:3000/index.html``` and provide the URL of the website you want to crawl.

 The crawler will start fetching and parsing web pages based on the provided configuration.

 3. View the results:
-- By default, the crawler will output the crawled data to the console.
+- By default, the crawler will output the crawled files to the public folder.
 - You can modify the code in `server.js` to save the data to a file or integrate it with a database, if desired.

 ## Customization